-Seven years ago today, it took watching a series—about a decade after its debut and closure—about gay people to realize I wasn’t gay … I was trans.
+Seven years ago today, it took watching a series—about a decade after its debut and closure—about gay people to realize I wasn’t gay, I wasn’t a ”transmasculine, agender individual” … I was transsexual.

 I was watching the biphobic episode where the lesbians Melissa’s and Lindsay’s relationship were threatened by Lindsay’s attraction to a male curator hosting an art gala.
 In this episode (along with others), I got to see Melanie’s body, who had a very tomboyish build.
-Something inside me just wasn’t clicking, like I couldn’t identify again with being female.
+Something inside me just wasn’t clicking, as I couldn’t identify again with being female, with such a physique.
 I always pictured myself having more a muscular, less-curvy build.
 And when I saw the characters Ben and Michael without their shirts on, it finally hit me.

 I never saw The L Word, because of how it oversimplified lesbianism; Daniela Sea’s character wasn’t enough for me to want to watch it.